-In 2016, 10,525 men and boys were reached by voluntary medical male circumcision to prevent HIV/AIDS infection.
+We have reached tens of thousands men and boys with voluntary medical male circumcision service to reduce their risk for HIV/AIDS infection.

-Studies have demonstrated the power of male circumcision to protect against HIV transmission in communities where the infection is common.
-Combined with HIV testing and counseling about transmission, voluntary medical male circumcision is part of CMMB’s CDC-funded HIV prevention services package, offered at local HIV treatment centers & health facilities in Kenya.
+Studies have demonstrated the power of voluntary medical male circumcision to protect against HIV transmission.
+Combined with HIV testing and counseling about transmission, male circumcision is part of the CMMB HIV prevention services package, offered at local HIV treatment centers and health facilities in Kenya.